 Have you ever heard of the celebrity Brian Thomas?
-He has 1500 friends on facebook and a few hundred twitter and instagram 10641213_736890929760706_6260987468785261679_nfollowers.
+He has 1500 friends on facebook and a few hundred twitter and instagram followers.
 He has his own foundation like all the other celebs do.
 I mean 1500 friends compares to Justin Biebers 76,000,000 friends on facebook.
 Wait what?
 1500 to 76,000,000?
 Ok I get it, Justin Bieber is a famous singer that is pretty good looking, at least that is what many women think hahah.
 I think Brian is a pretty good looking guy to, but I doubt the dude can sing, but I would call him a celebrity, here’s why.
 Brian is not famous, he probably doesn’t care to be famous, but he lives life like a super hero.
 I would bet Brian would not care too much to get recognized himself, but he would want people to know his mission, which is a pretty amazing one.

 Brian has been a runner all his life and became an educator to influence the lives of children.
-He has Run ten marathons, one ultra marathon, ran from MI to FL in 2002 to raise funds for a private school for children with Cerebral Palsy and 10639587_771896776218_4593598645383897447_nautism, and has run the Keys100 with his other Road Warriors Brandon and Ramiro in 2009.
+He has Run ten marathons, one ultra marathon, ran from MI to FL in 2002 to raise funds for a private school for children with Cerebral Palsy and autism, and has run the Keys100 with his other Road Warriors Brandon and Ramiro in 2009.

 He never thought his influence would lead to the next big adventure.
 He was asked to mentor and train two young men for the last four years to run across the United States.

 Brian has been a teacher for the last Nine years.
 The last five have been at Okeeheelee Middle School in Florida.
 He is one of the founders of a boys mentoring program, The Bridge.
 He is also the boys track and field coach.
 He is a recent recipient of the Dwyer Award, an award recognizing teachers in Palm Beach County that dedicate their time and energy outside of the class room.
-Brian says “I am here to take that dedication to the fullest extent1932221_10205350210223551_7490795048344640782_n and to show our state, the country, and the world that there are living and breathing super heroes”
+Brian says “I am here to take that dedication to the fullest extent and to show our state, the country, and the world that there are living and breathing super heroes”

 But here is the real story of why Brian is Without Limits.